 - Ability to meet deadlines, prioritize, and perform a wide variety of tasks, over the course of the workday.

-- Motivation, enthusiasm, and willingness to learn.
+- Motivated, enthusiastic, and willing to learn.